Speech-Interaction-Technology-Aalto-U/itsp/Introduction/Applications_and_systems_structures.md

 ## Processing and preprocessing

-Irrespective of application, most systems which operate with speech signals suffer from similar type so of problems;
+Irrespective of application, most systems which operate with speech signals suffer from similar types of problems;

 -   The main application is expensive to run, so it would be useful to have a pre-processing unit which detects when it makes sense to